superfaceai/cli/README.md

 ## `superface new PROVIDERNAME [PROMPT]`

-Generates Comlink profile from prepared API documentation.
-Comlink profile defines interface of API integration.
-Use name of provider as first argument and description of your use case as second argument.
-You need to run `superface prepare ` command before running this command.
+Creates new Comlink Profile for your use case based on the selected API.
+Comlink Profile defines the interface of the API integration.
+Use name of API provider as the first argument followed by the description of your use case.
+You need to run `superface prepare` command before running this command.

 ```
 USAGE